Best Car Insurance in California

 Drivers in California must carry proof of insurance in their vehicle at all times.
 You must provide insurance when requested by law enforcement, renewing vehicle registration, or after a traffic collision.

-Minimum insurance requirements in California include:
+Minimum insurance requirements in California include the following:

 - $15,000 of liability insurance for injury or death to one person